-The Academic Success Center works closely with students with documented disabilities who may require reasonable accommodations with regard to academics, housing and medical-related parking.
+Accessibility Services works closely with students with documented disabilities who may require reasonable accommodations with regard to academics, housing and medical-related parking.

-The center is available to assist students with questions about documentation guidelines.
+The testing center is available to assist students with questions about documentation guidelines.
 We also provide coaching support for students with ongoing academic and organizational needs.
 Our testing center arranges for students to use their approved accommodations for exams outside of the classroom.

-Important Deadlines for Fall 2017
+Important Deadlines for Fall 2018

 Below is a table that includes an overview of announcements, due dates and suggested dates for completing various forms.

-|January 15, 2018 (Monday)||Suggested completion day for Spring 2018 new requests for Academic Accommodations|
+|August 15||Suggested completion day for fall 2018 new requests for academic accommodations|

 The Accessibility Services Office provides access to higher education for students with diagnosed disabilities as defined by Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.